This post may contain affiliate links. Please read our disclosure policy.

 I must admit that I have looked skeptically upon meat-less lasagna.
 Could it even be lasagna without the integral meaty flavor that permeates the dish?
 Would Whole-Wheat Vegetable Lasagna even be close to as delicious as its meaty cousin?

 What I found when I stripped away the meat was a subtly fragrant vegetable flavor that allowed the cheese and herbs to shine!
-I found this hearty vegetable lasagna to be even more filling that my more classic version!
+I found this hearty vegetable lasagna to be even more filling that my ultimate lasagna recipe!
 And just as delicious!

 Even my husband couldn’t resist the beautiful layers of zucchini, squash, portabella mushrooms and cheese.
 Irresistible!